limitching/SplitEase/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/limitching/SplitEase/blob/main/LICENSE.md) file for details

 ## Contact me